 What to do next

-Assign an IP address to the cloned virtual appliance before you power it on and add it to the load balancer.
+Assign an IP address to the cloned workspace-va before you power up the machine and add the new virtual appliance to the load balancer.